edgarroman/docker-setup-node-container/README.md

 -   The `node_modules` directory will be ignored when using Docker.
     The directory is used during local development without containers.
     More details are below.
+-   The `Dockerfile` and `docker-compose.yml` will be taken from this repo.

 # Workflow Guide